TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 automatic extension testing.
 We'll do that with two examples.
 Both embed the given extension in a TYPO3 instance and run tests within this environment, both examples also configure travis-ci to execute tests.
-We'll use docker containers for test execution again and use an extension specific runTests.sh script piloting tests setup and execution.
+We'll use docker containers for test execution again and use an extension specific runTests.sh script piloting test setup and execution.

 Scope